docker/docs/docker-hub/publish/insights-analytics.md

 > for points in time.
 {: .tip }

-### Share
+### Share analytics data

-You can share the visualization chart with others using the share icon located just above the chart:
+You can share the visualization with others using the share icon above the chart.
+This is a convenient way to share statistics with others in your organization.

 ![Chart share icon](./images/chart-share-icon.png)

 Selecting the icon generates a link that gets copied to your clipboard.
-The link preserves the display selections you've made.
+The link preserves the display selections you made.
 When someone uses the link, the **Insights and analytics** page opens and displays the chart with the same configuration as you had set up when creating the link.
-This is a convenient way to quickly share statistics with others in your organization.

 ## Exporting analytics data